 Of course, you need your worldwide travel adapter so you’re not carrying 3 different adapters and wondering if any of them will work in Montenegro, or wherever you’re going.
 Here is a nifty little accessory I found.
 If you want to take simple videos with yourself included, consider a lite-weight tripod with a remote.
 These spider-like gadgets will latch on to many surfaces while holding your smartphone.
 The remote allows you to start and stop videos bringing your videos to a new level.

-A couple of accessories just for the sheer fun of it include a Kindle Fire, so you can stay entertained on long flights and, one of my favorites, inflatable bottle bags.
+A couple of accessories just for the sheer fun of it include a Kindle Fire, so you can stay entertained on long flights and, one of my favorites, wine bottle protectors.
 Ever find a bottle of a really interesting liquor you want to bring back with you but you’re afraid it’ll break in the luggage?
 Here’s the answer to that one.
 Cheers!

 Are you a travel addict?
 What are some of YOUR travel confessions?
 Let us know anonymously.
 We’re sworn to secrecy.